 Make sure your customized workflow activities use calculators.
 That allows your commerce system access to the AvaTax connector automatically.

-The AvataxManager class provides a central access point to AvaTax functionality.
-A typical Commerce site using AvaTax connector does the following:
+AvataxManager class provides a central access point to AvaTax functionality.
+A typical Customized Commerce site using AvaTax connector does the following:

 You need an address validation service, (but not specifically the Avalara address validation service) for certification with the AvaTax service.
 The Avalara address validation service only supports US and Canadian addresses, so you need a separate address validation service for use with other countries.